Local Flow Partitioning for Faster Edge Connectivity: The inner procedure

-Given the above lemma, if the Flow-Problems associated with all $Y_i$'s successfully route most of the supply to sinks, we know many of the edge-bundles we start with are not $s$-captured. \begin{lemma} If $\gamma > 10^7 \ln m_G$, Step \ref{inner:s-free} of inner procedure will have at least $\frac{m}{10s}$ edge-bundles in each $X_i$, and all the edge-bundles in $X_i$ are $s$-free. \end{lemma} \begin{proof} Lemma~\ref{lemma:single-source} states that if an edge-bundle is $s$-captured, after an initial spread-out of $2s$ supply over the edge-bundle, at most $1.6s$ of the $2s$ supply can be subsequently routed to sinks, as long as the flow respects the edge capacity of $\frac{s}{1000\delta}$ on each edge.
-By Lemma~\ref{lemma:flow-alg}, we know the edge capacity used in the excess scaling flow algorithm is $200F\ln m_G$, where by our calculation in Lemma~\ref{lemma:inner-cut} we have $F\leq \frac{10s}{\delta\gamma}$.
-Thus the preflow $f_i$ respects the edge capacity of $\frac{2000s\ln m_G}{\delta\gamma}$, which is less than $\frac{s}{1000\delta}$ when $\gamma>10^7\ln m_G$.
+Given the above lemma, if the Flow-Problems associated with all $Y_i$'s successfully route most of the supply to sinks, we know many of the edge-bundles we start with are not $s$-captured. \begin{mylemma} If $\gamma > c_2\alpha \ln m_G$ for a suitably chosen constant $c_2$, Step \ref{inner:s-free} of inner procedure will have at least $\frac{m\alpha}{10s}$ edge-bundles in each $X_i$, and all the edge-bundles in $X_i$ are $s$-free. \end{mylemma} \begin{proof} Lemma~\ref{lemma:single-source} states that if an edge-bundle is $s$-captured, after an initial spread-out of $2s$ supply over the edge-bundle, at most $1.6s$ of the $2s$ supply can be subsequently routed to sinks, as long as the flow respects the edge capacity of $\frac{s}{1000\alpha\delta}$ on each edge.
+By Lemma~\ref{lemma:flow-alg}, we know the edge capacity used in the excess scaling flow algorithm is $200F\alpha\ln m_G$ (since we use $U=100\alpha \ln m_G$), where by our calculation in Lemma~\ref{lemma:inner-cut} we have $F\leq \frac{10s}{\alpha\delta\gamma}$.
+Thus the preflow $f_i$ respects the edge capacity of $\frac{2000s\alpha\ln m_G}{\alpha \delta\gamma}$, which is less than $\frac{s}{1000\alpha\delta}$ when $\gamma>c_2\alpha\ln m_G$ for some constant $c_2$.
 By Lemma~\ref{lemma:single-source}, any $s$-captured edge-bundle in $Y_i$ has at most $1.6s$ of its initial supply routed to sinks, so we know all edge-bundles in $X_i$ are $s$-free.

 To bound the size of $X_i$, note that we have $2s$ supply starting with each of the $\frac{m}{s}$ edge-bundles, thus if less than $\frac{m}{10s}$ of them have more than $1.6s$ rounted to sinks, we can have at most $\frac{m}{10s}2s+\frac{9m}{10s}1.6s< 1.8m$ total supply routed to sinks.
-Since at least $1.8m$ supply is routed to sinks, we must have at least $\frac{m}{10s}$ edge-bundles in each $X_i$. \end{proof} If we get to Step~\ref{inner:s-free} of the inner procedure, we have spent $O(mh)$ on all the flow problems in the earlier step, so we need to make progress by certifying that a subset of volume $\Omega(m)$ is $\cc s$-strong.
-We now formalize the strategy we outlined in the second half of Section~\ref{sxn:inner-procedure}.
+Since at least $1.8m$ supply is routed to sinks, we must have at least $\frac{m}{10s}$ edge-bundles in each $X_i$. \end{proof} If we get to Step~\ref{inner:s-free} of the inner procedure, we have spent $O(\alpha^2 m_C \ln m_G\ln\ln m_G)$ on all the flow problems in the earlier step, so we need to make progress by certifying that a subset of volume $\Omega(m_C)$ is $\cc s$-splittable.
+We now formalize the strategy we outlined in the second half of high-level discussion of Section~\ref{sxn:inner-procedure}.

 Intuitively, we want to continue with the pre-flows we have from Step~\ref{inner:cut}, since we know from these pre-flows that we can spread out the supply of all edge-bundles in $X$.
 However, if we simply start from scratch on edge-bundles in $X$, we may end up with some small cut, because flow routing is not a linear operator.
 The procedure we carry out in Step~\ref{inner:process} is mainly to get around the non-linearity of flow routing, so we can essentially keep the work done in the earlier step on spreading out the supply of edge-bundles in $X$.